-Did you know that on a sunny day, with temperatures at 70° F or above, the temperatures inside of your car can soar to intolerable levels for your family pet?
+Did you know that on sunny days with temperatures at 70° or above, the temperature inside your car can soar to intolerable levels for your family pet?
 Additionally, when your pets are left outdoors in a non-shaded area, the heat can quickly cause serious health complications.

 Dogs don’t sweat like their human owners do.
 In fact, the only sweat glands that dogs have are located on their feet.
 So the best way for your pooch to cool down is to use a temperature exchange process, called convection, to cool their skin down in the hot summer sun.
 Panting and convection are ideal for cooling their body down when they can find a comfortable shady patch outside.
 But in a hot car, with air temperatures that keep rising, they cannot cool down effectively.

 Even the most cautious and experienced pet owners can make a mistake by leaving their family pets outside without enough shade or water.
-If you notice your pet is experiencing any of these common heatstroke symptoms, it is important that you act quickly and contact our emergency animal hospital in Collin County to schedule an emergency exam.
+Suppose you notice your pet is experiencing any of these common heatstroke symptoms.
+In that case, it is crucial that you act quickly and contact our Emergency Animal Hospital in Collin County to schedule an emergency exam.

-If heatstroke is left untreated it can lead to seizures, coma, cardiac arrest and even death.
-If you believe that your pet may be experiencing a heatstroke remain calm and take the following precautions:
+If heatstroke is left untreated, it can lead to seizures, coma, cardiac arrest, and even death.
+If you believe that your pet may be experiencing heatstroke, remain calm, and take the following precautions:

 Remove your pet from the hot area immediately and contact our emergency veterinary team.